 This gluten-free scone dough will be sticky and shaggy (but should be firm enough to hold its shape), so make sure you liberally flour a clean work surface before attempting to roll it out.
 I prefer to use a pastry board as my work surface, but if that’s not an option for you, any clean area will do.

-Once you have the dough rolled out, and after you make your first initial cut, you may need to flour your knife, which will prevent the scone dough from sticking to it as you make more cuts.
+- Once you have the dough rolled out, and after you make your first initial cut, you may need to flour your knife, which will prevent the scone dough from sticking to it as you make more cuts.

-Gluten-Free Scone Flavor Ideas and Mix-Ins
+Gluten-Free Scones Recipe Ideas and Mix-Ins

 - Blueberry Lemon– Fresh blueberries + lemon zest